bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/archytas.md

 * Archytas is sometimes called the founder of mechanics and he is said to have invented two mechanical devices.
 * Finally we quote again from the writings of Archytas about his theory of how to learn.

-Born about 428BC, Tarentum, Magna Graecia (now Taranto, Italy).
+Born about 428 BC, Tarentum, Magna Graecia (now Taranto, Italy).
 Died about 350 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Archytas/)